catalyst-cooperative/pudl/docs/usage.rst

 The PUDL python package is organized into these steps as well, with :mod:`pudl.extract` and :mod:`pudl.transform` subpackages that contain dataset specific modules like :mod:`pudl.extract.ferc1` and :mod:`pudl.transform.eia923`.
-The Load step is currently just a single module called :mod:`pudl.load`.
+The Load step is currently :mod:`pudl.load`, which contains modules that help load CSVs and JSON metabata.

 The ETL pipeline is coordinated by the top-level :mod:`pudl.etl` module, which has a command line interface accessible via the ``pudl_etl`` script that is